Perspective | Youngkin’s first act as Virginia governor — while quoting the Rev. Martin Luther King Jr. — is ominous

 This isn’t about guilt or shame.
 Though it’s perfectly natural, and morally on point, to feel horror when learning about our nation’s difficult history.

-Remember the Virginia mom who tried to ban Toni Morrison’s Pulitzer-prize winning book, “Beloved,” because it gave her high school senior nightmares?
+Remember the Virginia mom who tried to ban Toni Morrison’s Pulitzer Prize-winning book, “Beloved,” because it gave her high school senior nightmares?
 The true story about slavery certainly should give us nightmares.
 It was morally abhorrent and learning the full truth about it will make Americans better citizens and better advocates for a more just and equitable society.

 Critical race theory is facts, evidence and information to be digested and analyzed by students, primarily the ones in law school.
 It is education.
 But for Youngkin and others who use it to scare uninformed White voters, it was political rocket fuel.